Atul's Himachal Pradesh Trip with Thrillophilia

 Kasol was a single night, a deliberate one.
 The excursion to Gurudwara Manikaran on the same day gave the stop its own weight.
 The gurudwara, with the hot springs below it and the langar open to all, tends to quieten a group that has been moving fast.
 For families travelling with young children, it was the kind of place best experienced in person.

-Dharamshala was three nights, and the longest stay of the trip outside Manali.
-McLeod Ganj on day eight was covered on a private basis, which for a group of fifteen meant no shared transport and no adjusting pace to strangers.
+Dharamshala was three nights, the longest stay of the trip outside Manali.
+McLeod Ganj on day eight was covered on a private basis, which, for a group of fifteen, meant no shared transport and no adjusting pace to strangers.
 Thrillophilia had flagged during planning that the Dharamshala properties sit 15 to 20 kilometres from Mall Road and that this needed to be factored into the days.
 It had been built in.
 Accordingly, the schedule was held without a scramble.